magnuswahlstrand/adventure-island/doc/README.md

 - [faiface/pixel](https://github.com/faiface/pixel) - 2D game library in Go, used initially
 - [hajimehoshi/ebiten](https://github.com/hajimehoshi/ebiten) - Another 2D game library in Go.
 Can be compiled to javascript using WASM or GopherJS
 - [Marching squares](https://en.wikipedia.org/wiki/Marching_squares) - Algorithm for generating contours in 2D maps
+- [jsgo.io](jsgo.io) - Site for hosting and caching of GopherJS sites.
+Used to host this game, [Adventure Island](https://kyeett.github.io/adventure-island/)

 ## Lessons learnt